-From Dorchester to Four Seasons to Langham and Rtiz, there are many iconic and luxe hotels in London, each with its own history, character and charm.
+From Dorchester to Four Seasons to Langham and Ritz, there are many iconic and luxe hotels in London, each with its own history, character, and charm.
 We loved the Principe Di Savoia in Milan which is a Dorchester property but have not stayed at the one in London.
 We loved our stay at the London Hilton on Park Lane.
-It was overlooking Hyde Park and close to West End theatres, shopping districts and other landmarks.
-Buckingham Palace and Piccadilly Circus was under a mile and a brisk walking distance away.
+It was overlooking Hyde Park and close to West End theatres, shopping districts, and other landmarks.
+Buckingham Palace and Piccadilly Circus were under a mile and a brisk walking distance away.

 Don’t forget to snap some photos in the iconic red telephone boxes of London!

-Any time we fly British Airways, we find ourselves in London and I make a mad dash to Pret A Manger at Heathrow Airport to get some sandwiches and settling in the lounge before our connecting flight.
-If time allows we make a quick trip into the city for a few hours.
+Any time we fly British Airways, we find ourselves in London and I make a mad dash to Pret A Manger at Heathrow Airport to get some sandwiches and settle in the lounge before our connecting flight.
+If time allows we to make a quick trip into the city for a few hours.
 We have been on family trips to London a few times now and hope to someday spend a month or more exploring the city and venturing to the different towns in England.
-Hope you find this First timers Guide to London useful in planning your trip!

 PIN IT FOR LATER